Diminished Value Claim Massachusetts

 Jarrett McGilloway et al. v.
 Safety Insurance Company and the Commerce Insurance Company COMMONWEALTH OF MASSACHUSETTS SUPREME JUDICIAL COURT

-The Supreme Judicial Court differentiated part 4 from part 7 (a first party claim for collision coverage) of the standard Massachusetts auto policy, and held that inherent diminished value is recoverable under a third party claim for damages under part 4 of the standard policy.
+The Supreme Judicial Court differentiated part 4 from part 7 (a first party claim for collision coverage) of the 2008 Edition of the standard Massachusetts auto policy, and held that inherent diminished value is recoverable under a third party claim for damages under part 4 of the 2008 Edition of the standard policy.
 The Supreme Judicial Court noted that not every automobile that is involved in a collision and is subsequently repaired has suffered diminished value.
 “Rather, individualized proof is required to demonstrate that a given automobile has sustained some form of diminution in value due to a collision or vehicular accident, even after repairs are made.”
 A Plaintiff would still need to prove (1) that his or her vehicle has suffered inherent diminished value damages and (2) the amount of diminished value damages at issue.

 How to File a Diminished Value Claim in Massachusetts